 How the Pulse light shows indicates the status it has right now.
 Below you will find the different kind of lights that Pulse will show you if something isn't right.
 It might be that the intervals of the pulsation isn't totally correct, but it should be close.

 Static green light:

-When Pulse is green it is not set up through our app yet, but is ready for pairing.
-In our app go to Power-ups and choose Pulse.
-Click Connect and follow the on-screen instructions.
+Pulse has not been connected to our app yet, but it is ready for pairing.
+In our app, go to Power-ups and choose Pulse.
+Tap Connect and follow the on-screen instructions.

 Blinking green light:

-Pulse will pulsate green when you try to or have connected to the temporary network Pulse set up.
-Continue setting up Pulse in the app.
+Pulse will blink green when you try to or have connected your phone to the temporary network created by the Pulse.
+Continue setting up the Pulse in the app.